The Wizard condenses expertise from leading philanthropic, legal, and wealth advisors into valuable insights for you.

 The donor then transfers assets into the trust.
 The trustee will be responsible for overseeing how the assets are invested, making payments to the designated charities, and filing annual tax returns for the trust as needed.
 At the completion of the trust, all assets left over are transferred to the named beneficiaries.

 Each month, the IRS calculates an interest rate that they use to value charitable trusts.
 This rate, known as The IRS Section 7520 interest rate, is the percentage by which the government expects the trust’s assets will grow over time.
-For March 2014, this rate was 2.2%.
+In August 2022, this rate was 3.8%.
 If the assets in the trust grow more than the IRS Section 7520 rate, then there will be assets remaining in the trust at the end of the period.
 This remainderment will be distribution to the named beneficiaries tax-free.

 Private foundations are the cornerstone of U.S. institutional philanthropy.
 Private foundations were first established by industrialists such as Rockefeller and Carnegie in the early 1900s.
 Today there are approximately 120,000 private foundations with a total of $600 billion in assets.
 The Bill and Melinda Gates Foundation is the biggest at about $38 billion, but 95% of private foundations have under $10 million in assets.
 Private foundations are usually established with an initial large gift by an individual or family.